renuo/lightning-talks/corsidia_performance/presentation.md

 > "You might also want to manipulate these search results.
 If tomorrow you want to place a course before another one, no matter what, how would you do it with the query?"

 > _"With the ranking table, you have more degrees of freedom: boost a school, boost a course, or boost a course for a specific search"_

 ---

 # Let's step back

+> "Do you really need to give a boost for the distance?"

+---

+# Let's step back